ServicePattern/monitoring/README.md

 systemctl start icinga2
 ```

-## How to build the `latest` Icinga RPM package for OL9 from source
+## How to build the `2.14.2` Icinga RPM package for OL9 from source

 [Original article](https://freedom-for-icinga.com/#build)

+In order to build RPM packages for the latest version of Icinga, we need 3 files:

+- Archive with Icinga source files: v2.14.2.tar.gz
+- icinga2.spec
+- icinga2-allow-certchain.patch